AriFordsham/GHCWiki/working-conventions/repositories.md

   to do so, we can make one on your behalf (in which case it will normally have only the minimal changes necessary since the previous release).

+- Sometimes we may need to make changes to old versions of libraries, as we try to avoid making interface changes within GHC stable branches and upstream development may have moved on since a GHC stable branch was created.
+When this happens it is up to you whether the changes are sent upstream as normal (and maintained in an upstream branch), or whether they are left only in the GHC repository.
+Note that if they are made only the GHC repository then we will probably need to make a release from the GHC repository, as per the previous point.